Rabbies_Logotype_Hero_Navy_RGB_AW.png

 This isn’t the name of some store.
 I literally mean get lost.
 The great thing about Venice is that it’s a relatively small island and it’s near impossible to actually get lost.
 To end up somewhere incredibly far away from your accommodation.
 However, if you find yourself at the bus stop, you’ve gone too far so I’d recommend turning around and heading back towards town.

-One of my favourite things to do in Venice is to simply wander.
+One of my favourite things to do in Venice, if I've only got one day, is to simply wander.
 Put your map away and just walk.
 If you see a quirky looking alley, go down it.
 If you see a store that looks interesting, go inside.
 One of my favourite moments of this trip was when I saw a quiet alley that no other tourist was going down and I decided to investigate.
 At first there was nothing of note.
 Then I took another turn and while it started out dank and dark, I was rewarded for my faith.

 At the end of this alley was a dead end.
 The blue water of the grand canal stretched out to my left and right.
 Boats whizzed by.
 People milled by the water on the other side.
 And I had my own piece of paradise for a few moments.
 It was perfect.